Canon 2000D vs Olympus E-M10 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Olympus OM-D E-M10 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Further information on the features and operation of the 2000D and E-M10 II can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what conclusions can be drawn?
 Is the Canon 2000D better than the Olympus E-M10 II or vice versa?
 The listing below highlights the relative strengths of the two models.